Alden Nowlan: Career and later life

 At 19, Nowlan's artfully embroidered résumé landed him a job with Observer, a newspaper in Hartland, New Brunswick.
 While working at the Observer, Nowlan began writing books of poetry, the first of which was published by Fredericton's Fiddlehead Poetry Books.

 Nowlan eventually settled permanently in New Brunswick.
 In 1963, he married Claudine Orser, a typesetter on his former paper, and moved to Saint John with her and her son, John, whom he adopted.
 He became the night editor for the Saint John Telegraph Journal and continued to write poetry.
 In 1966, Nowlan was diagnosed with throat cancer.
 After three surgeries and a subsequent radiation treatment, his health began to improve.
 He wrote poems about his brush with death.
 In 1967, he was awarded a Guggenheim Fellowship, and his collection Bread, Wine and Salt was awarded the Governor General's Award for Poetry.
 Soon afterward, the University of New Brunswick in Fredericton offered him the position of Writer-in-Residence.
 He remained in the position until his death on June 27, 1983, after collapsing at his home with severe emphysema.

+Death

+Alden Nowlan suffered either a heart attack or a seizure at his Fredericton home on June 11, 1983.
+At the time, he was writer-in-residence at the University of New Brunswick.
+He fell into a coma and was held at Dr. Everett Chalmers Regional Hospital until his death on June 27, 1983.